-Ashley Henderson, LCSW
+Ashley Henderson, LCSW, PHM-C

 Ashley Henderson is an ownership partner and clinician with Reach Counseling, LLC.
 She is an LCSW (Licensed Clinical Social Worker) in her tenth year of practice.
 She received her undergraduate degree at Brigham Young University and masters degree at the University of Utah, both in social work with a minor in Gerontology.
-Other certifications she holds include: Completion certificate from Postpartum Support International, Child-Welfare Certificate, Trauma-Focused CBT and Tobacco Cessation Certification.
+Other certifications she holds include: Completion certificate from Postpartum Support International, Perinatal Mental Health Certified (PMH-C), Child-Welfare Certificate, Trauma-Focused CBT and Tobacco Cessation Certification.
 Her areas of expertise include but not limited to: pregnancy, postpartum and perinatal challenges, infertility/miscarriage struggles, child and family therapy, play therapy, trauma treatment, treatment of anxiety/ depression, women’s issues, sports psychotherapy and grief/loss counseling.

-Levi Schomas, LCSW
+Levi Schomas, LCSWI

 Levi Schomas is an ownership partner and clinician with Reach Counseling, LLC.
 He is a Licensed Clinical Social Worker (LCSW) and has ten years of experience providing counseling services.
 He received his Bachelors degree in psychology and his Master’s in Social Work.
 Levi has completed certifications in Perinatal Mood Disorders with Postpartum Support International, and is a Level 1 Gottaman certified therapist.
 He started his career at an agency working with children and families for 3 years, and then moved to working with children and teenagers, ages 8-18, at a residential treatment center for another 3 years.
 Since then, he has engaged his private practice working with all ages.
 Levi enjoys working with couples in marriage counseling.